Canon 16-35mm f/2.8 L II

 Bad: Not much, but if I have to find something:

 1.)
-82mm filter thread (77mm is standard.)
-You'll have to buy a new filter or two, or I can hold my 77mm filters in front of the 16-35mm temporarily.
+Larger 82mm filter thread so you'll have to buy a bigger filter than the old 77mm filter you might have form another pro lens.
+(I can hold 77mm filters in front of the 16-35mm and they work fine).

 3.)
-Bigger and heavier than the previous big and heavy 16-35mm.
-It still isn't that bad, and is a few ounces (100g) less than my 70-200mm f/4 L IS.
-It's still comfortable to lug my 5D and this 16-35mm II around my neck all day.
+A little bigger and heavier than the previous big and heavy 16-35mm, but it's still quite reasonable to carry.
+It's a few ounces (100g) less than my 70-200mm f/4 L IS.
+It's comfortable to lug my 5D Mark III and this 16-35mm II around my neck all day.

 Canon calls this the Canon Zoom Lens EF 16-35mm f/2.8 L II USM.

 EF: Electronic Focus.
 All modern Canon lenses focus with a motor in the lens.

 L: Expensive as L. No exact meaning other than this being Canon's lingo for lenses with extra durability and weather sealing.
 L lenses work on all cameras including film and full-frame digital.
 Canon puts a red band around the front of these.
 See also Canon L Lenses.

 USM: Ultra-Sonic Motor: The focus motor operates silently.

 Used on a 1.3x camera it gives angles of view similar to what a 20-44mm lens would give on a 35mm film camera.

 Three of these elements are aspherical: one is an expensive custom-ground aspherical element, another is a replica (plastic) aspherical element and one is a glass-mounded (GMo) element.